-Dr. Tammy Leonard is an Associate Professor of Economics, chair of the Economics Department, and Co-director of the Community Assistance Research (CARE) initiative at the University of Dallas.
+Dr. Tammy Leonard is an Associate Professor of Economics, chair of the Economics Department, Editor of Review of Regional Studies, and Co-director of the Community Assistance Research (CARE) initiative at the University of Dallas.
 She specializes in interdisciplinary applications of public, urban and behavioral economics along with advanced spatial and econometric analysis methods.
 Her research work focuses on a variety of outcomes relevant to low-income populations.
-Dr. Leonard is also a research fellow of the Texas Hunger Initiative.
 Outside of work, Dr. Leonard does her best to keep up with her busy family and enjoys running, playing sports with her kids, being out in nature, and family time.

 Public, Urban, Health and Behavioral Economics

 M.S. & Ph.D, Economics, University of Texas at Dallas

 Economics Elective Courses